szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``File search vector store IDs``: Lists the OpenAI vector-store IDs that File Search may query.
 Enter multiple IDs separated by commas; PyGPT sends them with the provider-side File Search tool definition.

+* ``Computer use``: Allows supported OpenAI models to request screen, mouse, and keyboard interactions through PyGPT's Computer Use flow.
+Enable it only when you want the model to operate the configured computer environment.
+Default: False.

 Google
 ^^^^^^

 * ``Web Search``: Makes Google's provider-side web-search/grounding capability available to supported Gemini models, allowing them to incorporate current web information into a response.
 This is used through the supported native Google API path.
 Default: True.

-* ``Computer use``: Allows supported Gemini Computer Use models to request screen, mouse, and keyboard actions through PyGPT's Computer Use flow.
-It has no effect for Google models that do not expose Computer Use.
-Default: False.

 * ``Google Maps``: Makes Google Maps grounding available to supported Gemini models so they can use place and map information while answering.
 Availability depends on the selected model and Google API mode.
 Default: False.